Abaqus Linear Viscoelasticity

-This short tutorial will show you how you can (almost) instantaneously calibrate an Abaqus linear viscoelastic material model storage (E’) and loss (E”) modulus data from a DMA test using a direct solver available in MCalibration version 6.2 (and later).
+This short tutorial will show you how Abaqus linear viscoelasticity can (almost) instantaneously be calibrate to storage (E’) and loss (E”) modulus data from a DMA test using a direct solver available in MCalibration version 6.2 (and later).

 The first step is to read in the experimental data into MCalibration.
 The experimental file should contain 5 columns: mean strain, strain amplitude, frequency, storage modulus, loss modulus.

 The next step is to specify the material model.
-In this example I will use an Abaqus hyperelastic material model with linear viscoelasticity.
+In this example I will use Abaqus linear viscoelasticity (hyperelastic material model with linear viscoelasticity).
 In this case we are only calibrating a material model to small strain DMA data, so the type of hyperelasticity does not matter much.
 The number of Prony series terms will be discussed in the next step.

 MCalibration will now look at the experimental data and ask if it should set the number of Prony series terms based on the data.
 This is the recommended option.
 Press OK.
 In this case MCalibration will select 30 Prony series terms to cover the whole range of frequencies.